Comparison·Jun 15, 2026·12 min read

 The third structural difference is time to first decision.
 Enterprise originations platforms are sold with implementation services.
 The services partner does discovery, translates the existing credit policy into the platform's policy language, integrates the data sources, runs UAT, and trains the team.
 Months, sometimes more than a year.

 For a tier-one bank, multi-month implementation is fine.
 The procurement cycle was longer than that anyway.
-For a mid-market lender, multi-month implementation is the difference between deploying this quarter and deferring the project for another year.
+For everyone else, multi-month implementation is the difference between deploying this quarter and deferring the project for another year.

 Which buyer should pick which

-If you are a fintech, NBFC, multifinance, microfinance, BNPL, rural bank, cooperative, mid-market SME lender, or a digital lender launching a new product, the enterprise originations model does not fit your buying motion or your operational reality.
-You need document intelligence on whatever your applicants actually send.
-You need a credit officer to operate the policy editor directly.
+If you are a bank, fintech, NBFC, multifinance, microfinance, BNPL, rural bank, cooperative, or a digital lender launching a new product, the enterprise originations model does not fit your buying motion or your operational reality.
+You need document intelligence that reads and analyses whatever your applicants actually send.
+You need credit and risk teams to operate the policy editor directly.
 You need to know what it costs before you commit.
 You need to be live this quarter.

 That is what Floowed is built for.
 Not a smaller version of the enterprise platforms.
-A different category of decisioning, built around a different buyer.
+A different category of decisioning, built around two products: document intelligence that reads and analyses any-quality input, and a Decisioning Engine that runs your policy on it.
+For a deeper side-by-side, see our credit decision engine comparison.

 Frequently asked questions